 Applying for an award under this program is a multi-step process and requires time to complete.
 FEMA advises applicants to start the required steps well in advance of their submission.
-Please review the table above under "Submission Dates and Other Key Dates and Times" for estimated deadlines to complete each of the seven steps listed below.
-Failure to comply with the required steps before the application deadline may disqualify the application from funding.

 The steps required to apply for an award are: